Eastern Hills High School: Bands

+Highlander Bands Programs were notoriously featured and recognized under the direction of Mr. Charles E. Watts, Sr from the 1970’s thru 1994, for whom the current band hall is also named.
+Under his tutelage, many students matriculated and became successful, award-winning professional musicians as well as notable talents in many other careers including the field of education.

 The school's award-winning band was headed by Kathy Bernal, through 2013, when she retired.
 Ms. Bernal was selected as a Who's Who Among American Teachers for six consecutive years and received the Bayard H. Friedman for Teacher Excellence in Performing Arts for 2004–2005.
 The Jazz Band and Symphonic band regularly make tours abroad.